great-expectations/great_expectations/docs/deployment_patterns/how_to_use_gx_with_aws/how_to_use_gx_with_aws_using_s3_and_spark.md

 #### 1.1.2 Verify that your AWS credentials are properly configured
 <VerifyAwsCredentials />

-### 1.2 Prepare a local installation of Great Expectations
+### 1.2 Prepare a local installation of Great Expectations and necessary dependencies

 #### 1.2.1 Verify that your Python version meets requirements
 <VerifyPythonVersion />